Popmotion/popmotion/README.md

 This is the **Release candidate** for Popmotion 9.
 The focus on this release is small, flexible functions for advanced animators.

 Popmotion is:
-- **Powerful**: It supports keyframe, spring and decay animations for numbers, colors and complex strings.
+- **Powerful**: It supports keyframe and spring animations for numbers, colors and complex strings.
 - **Low level**: It's designed to be composable and portable into any JavaScript environment, with an eye on worklets in the future.
 - **Stable**: It's written in TypeScript and enjoys over 95% test coverage.
 - **Tiny**: `animate` is just ~4.5kb, and every function is individually importable.